mpatric/mp3agic/readme.md

 Code to read and write these frames more easily is coming soon.
 Watch this space.

+## Submitting pull requests

+If you have added a feature or fixed a bug in mp3agic and want to share it, please submit a pull request as follows:

+* Fork the project
+* Write the code for your feature or bug fix
+* Please don't auto-format the code or make wholesale whitespace changes as it makes seeing what has changed more difficult
+* Add tests!
+This is important so the code you've added doesn't get unintentionally broken in the future
+* Make sure the existing tests all pass
+* Commit and do not mess with version, or history
+* Send me a pull request

+Thanks for sharing!

 ## Copyright

 Copyright (c) 2006-2012 Michael Patricios.
 See mit-license.txt for details.